 A continuing commitment to science

-Today, Antibodies, Inc. continues its tradition of serving the people and goals of the scientific community from which the company emerged.
-In addition to high-quality products, Antibodies, Inc. has developed a range of services intended to accelerate our customers’ discovery processes.
+Today, Antibodies Incorporated continues its tradition of serving the people and goals of the scientific community from which the company emerged.
+In addition to high-quality products, our company has developed a range of services intended to accelerate our customers’ discovery processes.

 In the end, our commitments are simple: